gardener/gardener-extension-shoot-lakom-service/docs/oci_registries.md

 verification.

-Storage of the signature is done via an image manifest that gets uploaded in the same repo as the image, but tagged with `<image-digest>.sig`.
+Storage of the signature is done via an image manifest that gets uploaded in the same repo as the image, but tagged with `sha256-<container-image-digest>.sig`.
 Thus, the signature discovery mechanism is to just fetch the image digest that is tagged with the aforementioned tag.